FhenixProtocol/tfhe-rs/tfhe/docs/application_tutorials/dark_market.md

 };
 ```

-To write this new function we need transform the conditional code into a mathematical expression since FHE does not support conditional operations.
+To write this new function we need to transform the conditional code into a mathematical expression since FHE does not support conditional operations.
 ```rust

 fn fill_orders(total_orders: u16, orders: &mut [u16], prefix_sum_arr: &[u16]) {